Skip to main content

 How do I find my Harmonization Number?

-• Finding a Product's Harmonization Number: To look up your product's Harmonization #, visit the United States Census Bureau Schedule B Search Engine and type in your product details.
+• Finding a product's Harmonization #: To look up your product's Harmonization #, visit the United States Census Bureau Schedule B Search Engine and type in your product details.

 • You can get there by clicking the blue Search #'s button in the Customs section you need to fill out when making your label, as seen here: